LucasDelfino92/morrowindsharp/modlist.md

 - [**Pete's Scroll 2018 ...in 2020**](https://www.nexusmods.com/morrowind/mods/47863/?) by Petethegoat: replacement scroll and journal textures, rendered out in 1k, 2k, and 4k dimensions.
   - Only install the **Pete's Journal and Scroll** optional file.
 MO2 will install this mod as a BAIN package.
 Tick **01 Journal and Scroll - 1K** and click **OK**.
 - [**Realistic Blood v1.0**](http://mw.modhistory.com/download-50-10419) by Leatherpoker: makes blood more liquid and less smoke-like.
-- [**Red Vos**](https://www.nexusmods.com/morrowind/mods/44729) by Tyddyner and Melchior Dahrk: gives the farming village of Vos a unique, reddish texture to complement the region.
-This changes both the interior and exterior areas of the village.
-  - MO2 will install this mod as a BAIN package.
-Tick the corresponding options and click **OK**:
-    - **0-Data Files**
-    - **1-Glow in the Dahrk Patch**: only if you installed **Glow in the Dahrk** earlier.
 - [**R-Zero's Iron Towershield**](https://www.nexusmods.com/morrowind/mods/44025?) by R-Zero: iron shield replacer with see-through slit.
 - [**R-Zero's Throbbing Meat - a Corprus Meat Replacer**](https://www.nexusmods.com/morrowind/mods/45339) by R-Zero: replaces corprus meat models with animated, twitching ones ones.
   - If you are *not* using **Intelligent Textures**, delete/hide the **Textures** folder for visual consistency.